roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  I walked out of the building with a huge smile and my face and went on a shopping spree to expand my wardrobe -- I didn't have that many miniskirts or silk blouses -- before going home.
 When hubby came in around 5.30, I was still so excited about my new job that I gave him a handjob on the couch while I told him the good news -- obviously keeping him in the dark about the exact nature of my new duties.
 It had been a while since I had drained him -- in any way - - so it came as no surprise that he flung a massive amount of cum all over the living room, drenching me as well as the couch, the floor, the coffee table and the carpet.

  Later that evening, I asked hubby to fuck me like a dog in the kitchen.
 Homework, I told myself...
-Report_Story #1